mattsmithies/wfsa-rankings/README.md

 Your code should automatically propagate on save, if you have a console tab open which has run the yarn start command.

-# Endotech Node Client

-For more information and documentation look at the [endotech-api-node](https://github.com/mattsmithies/endotech-api-node) repo.

 # GET Endpoints

 ### Resource types (Leagues)